tilesprivacy/tiles-book/README.md

 # Tilekit

-Monorepo hosting both in-house and vendored libraries and tools powering the Tiles Launcher.
+This monorepo contains both in-house and third-party libraries and tools that power the Tiles Launcher.

+To download toolchains from tiles.run, use the Tilekit toolchain installer.
+Tiles.run toolchains support Modelfile SDK, include features like p2p distributed inference and experimental support for training multi-turn agents.

 ## Quick Start